 Sample preparation artefacts

-When preparing samples for imaging a series of steps to preserve and label the structure of interest are often applied.
-Those protocols are rarely perfect and depending on the type of fixation and labelling strategy one obtain variable results.
+When preparing samples for imaging, a series of steps to preserve and label the structure of interest are applied.
+These protocols are rarely perfect and depending on the type of fixation and labelling one obtain variable results.
 For example, certain structure may change their appearance, the biological sample may shrink, or some of the labels may not penetrate the sample.
 It is important to be aware how the sample preparation can affect the final imaging result.

 Prerequisites